manetu/temporal-clojure-sdk/doc/workflows.md

 By default, Workflows are automatically registered simply by declaring a (defworkflow).
 You may optionally manually declare specific Workflows to register when creating Workers (see [worker-options](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.worker#worker-options)).

-*It should be noted that the name of the workflow is part of a contract, along with the arguments that the workflow accepts.
+*It should be noted that the name of the workflow, the arguments and signals that the workflow accepts, and the data that the workflow returns are all part of a contract that you need to maintain across potentially long-lived instances.
 Therefore, the Workflow definition must be treated with care whenever code is refactored.*

 ## Starting Workflow Executions